Kagebounshin/skateshop/README.md

 - If you want to add the item to your page, click the ["ADD TO BAG"](img-readme/pd07.png) button.
 - The [quantity](img-readme/pd08.png) selector is by default set to 1.
 And the minus symbol is not visible.
 You can choose the quantiy with the [plus/minus](img-readme/pd09.png) icons or by using the [input field](img-readme/pd10.png).
 - If you want to look for other products, click the ["KEEP SHOPING"](img-readme/pd11.png) button.
-- At the bottom of the page is the User review section.
+- At the bottom of the page is the "User review" section.
 Where if you are signed in, you can review the product of your choice.
 - If not signed in the section looks like [this](img-readme/pd12.png), telling you to sign in or sign up to be able to review.
 - When signed in you are able to review the product in a [review form](img-readme/pd13.png).
 The review want's a title, a review text, and a rating from 1 to 5 where, 5 is great and 1 is bad.
 - After filling out the review form, click the "ADD REVIEW" button.
 The review is [displayed](img-readme/pd14.png) in a newest to oldest order, with the title, review, the username of the reviewer, and a review date.